School of Education, Business and Human Services

 Federal grant funds, stipends and tuition assistance are often available for students in our programs.
 For example, the Clinical Mental Health Counseling program has had long-term training grants through the Rehabilitation Services Administration, and for school counseling majors (in the Summers and Online option) through the U.S. Department of Education.

 Successful communication with deaf, deaf-blind and hard of hearing clients who utilize sign language as their preferred mode of communication requires professional counselors to achieve a minimum ASL proficiency level.
-Therefore, all Department of Counseling students are expected to demonstrate a required level of proficiency in American Sign Language on the GU-ASLPI (Gallaudet University American Sign Language Proficiency Interview) before being allowed to begin field work.
+Therefore, all Department of Counseling students are expected to demonstrate a required level of proficiency in American Sign Language on the ASLPI (American Sign Language Proficiency Interview) before being allowed to begin field work.